jonhespeto/guides/xray/xray_install.md

+# Xray commands

-# Run this command to generate short IDs, You can have multiple short IDs or just one.
+Run this command to generate short IDs, You can have multiple short IDs or just one.
 Save it for later

 ```bash
 openssl rand -hex 8